ppreet/ChatBot/README.txt

 Written by Preet Patel (ppreet) for SI 106 Final Project, Winter 2017
 UMID: 56314371

+---FILES INCLUDED---

+1) chatbot.py - The driver for the chatbot program.
+2) cache.json - A partially filled cache for the chatbot.
+As submitted, the cache contains data about Paris and Chicago.
+3) README.txt - This file, which contains information about the chatbot.

 ---INSTRUCTIONS---

 The chatbot can be run using the command: "python chatbot.py".
 Note that this works only with Python2.

-Besides the interactions pre-loaded in the AIML templates, the chatbot can answer four other queries for the purpose of this project.
+Besides the interactions pre-loaded in the AIML templates, the chatbot can answer seven other queries for the purpose of this project.
 These are:
 1) "What's the weather like in SOMECITY?"
 2) "Is it going to rain in SOMECITY this week?"
 3) "Is it going to rain in SOMECITY today?"